Donna Hall CBE

 We have seen official data move in the opposite direction, with the individual income series discontinued, and important reports like the Pensioners Income Series containing no meaningful analysis of gender.
 Housing, wealth, illness, disability, food insecurity, cold homes and access to transport are also important measures.
 We need a full understanding of caring roles, and the impact of these in later life too.

 For city-regions, the key to understanding gendered inequalities is to collect data on the items of interest, disaggregate all data by gender, and ensure that all policy analysis is sensitive not only to gender but also interactions with other characteristics of disadvantage in later life.

-Policy@Manchester has worked with Professor Francesca Gains to analyse data for the ten combined authorities in England and the ten boroughs within Greater Manchester.
+Policy@Manchester has worked with Professor Francesca Gains to analyse 2019 and 2020 data for the ten combined authorities in England and the ten boroughs within Greater Manchester.

-Using Annual Population Survey data and current reporting categories, these four graphs show rates of female employment in different sectors and levels of full-time and part-time work by sex in different occupations.
+Using Annual Population Survey data and current reporting categories, these graphs show rates of female employment in different sectors, and levels of full-time and part-time work by sex in different occupations.

 With special thanks to our contributors:

 David Gadd is Professor of Criminology at the Centre for Criminology and Criminal Justice in The University of Manchester's School of Social Sciences.